 - Visitor's Center

-*The Energy Office continues to encourage the shutdown of computers.
+*The Center for Sustainability continues to encourage the shutdown of computers.
 These sleep settings are in place in case you forget to power down your computer or are away from your desk for an extended period of time.
 Interested in encouraging your department to power down their computers?
 Check out the “Turn Off before Take Off” program.

 Why should I have opt-in to this program and have these settings installed on our department computers?